 An accountant calculates impairment losses by subtracting the fair value of an asset from its book value.
-In contrast, there are many methods to calculate depreciation, such as straight-line method, diminishing balance method, and much more.
+In contrast, there are many methods to calculate depreciation, such as the straight-line method, diminishing balance method, and much more.

 Types of Assets

 Impairment extends to more asset classes in comparison to deprecation.
 This means that impairment can be on fixed assets, current assets, as well as intangible assets.
-For example, goodwill, receivables, investments and more.
+For example, goodwill, receivables, investments, and more.

 Loss or Gain

 Impairment is a loss for a company because it means a reduction in the value of an asset due to an internal or external factor.
-Depreciation is an expense, but it also helps the company to save taxes.
+Depreciation is an expense, but it also helps the company to save on taxes.
 Depreciation is not an actual cash outflow, but it reduces the net income of the company.